cenodude/Plex-SIMKL-Watchlist-Sync/README.md

 ## 🔒 Disclaimer

 This project is a **community-made** utility and is **not affiliated with, endorsed by, or sponsored by** Plex, Inc. or SIMKL.
-All product names, logos, and brands are property of their respective owners.

 - **No Warranty.** The software is provided **“as is”**, without warranty of any kind, express or implied.
 Use it at your own risk.
 - **Data Safety.** Sync tools can add/remove items. **Back up your data** and verify results after each run.
-Review logs regularly.
-- **API/Platform Changes.** Plex and SIMKL may change or throttle their APIs at any time, which can break this script or cause unexpected behavior (including rate limits or temporary bans).
+- **API/Platform Changes.** Plex and SIMKL may change or throttle their APIs at any time, which can break this script.
-- **Account Security.** Keep your `config.json` secure.
 - **Privacy.** Logs may include media titles, IDs, and timestamps.
 Store logs responsibly and redact sensitive details before sharing.
 - **Terms of Service.** You are responsible for ensuring your usage complies with **Plex** and **SIMKL** Terms of Service.
-- **Liability.** The authors/contributors are **not liable** for any direct, indirect, incidental, or consequential damages.
 - **Support.** Best-effort only.
 Open issues or pull requests in the repository if you encounter problems.

 By using this software, you acknowledge that you have read and agree to the above.